ganeti/ganeti/man/ganeti-extstorage-interface.rst

     The name of the volume's snapshot.

 VOL_SNAPSHOT_SIZE
-    The size of the volume's size
+    The size of the volume's snapshot.

 EXECUTABLE SCRIPTS
 ------------------